plotly/plotly.github.io/_posts/2016-06-27-getting-started.md

       img: "![Enter Credentials](/static/images/connectors/enter-credentials.png)"
  - title: Preview Your Data
    sub-steps:
-    - copy: "Preview the data in you database by selecting it from the dropdown menu."
+    - copy: "Select your database from the dropdown menu to preview the data."
       img: "![Select Databse](/static/images/connectors/select-database.png)"
-    - copy: "The top five rows of each table will be displayed -- scroll down to take a look at all of your tables."
+    - copy: "A preview (top five rows) of each table will be displayed -- scroll down to to see all of your tables in your database."
       img: "![Preview Data](/static/images/connectors/preview-data.png)"
  - title: Query Your Data From Plotly 2.0
    sub-steps: